 Big market players are ready to invest in machine learning and unsupervised learning models in self-driving cars

-The biggest challenge the global automotive community of data scientists faces is making supervised and unsupervised machine learning algorithms applicable to a wider variety of deployment scenarios.
+The biggest challenge the global automotive community of data scientists faces is making end-to-end learning for self-driving cars, that means supervised and unsupervised machine learning algorithms, applicable to a wider variety of deployment scenarios.
 Nowadays, among other applications, machine learning algorithms are widely used by OEMs and Tier 1 providers to evaluate the driver’s health, classify driving scenarios, and assist in manufacturing.
 At the same time, machine learning remains an attractive field for automotive and one of the preconditions for self-driving cars.
 These are just some of the things businesses are using machine learning algorithms for:

 - Enhancing the accuracy of AV performance.
 Cortica, an Israel-based company, together with Renesas Electronics, uses unsupervised learning models embedded in the Renesas R-Car V3H system-on-a-chip for their self-driving car concept.
 They state that their unsupervised learning algorithms can now make predictions based on the visual data received from forward-facing cameras.
 This way, the company plans to increase the system’s ability to react to any situation, whether or not objects or circumstances were previously converted to rules by deep learning.